civican/legisinfo/42-1/bills/C-69/bill_text.md

 require that, when making a decision under that Act, the Minister must consider any adverse effects that the decision may have on the rights of the Indigenous peoples of Canada;

-require that an owner apply for an approval for a major work in any navigable water;
+require that an owner apply for an approval for a major work in any navigable water if the work may interfere with navigation;

 set out the factors that the Minister must consider when deciding whether to issue an approval;